King of the Ring (1993): Storylines

-In the build up to the event, wrestlers are portrayed as either fan favorites or villains and wrestled in matches that built upon pre-existing feuds and storylines.

 Seven of the eight entrants in the quarter-final matches wrestled in a qualifying round prior to the PPV broadcast, while Bret Hart was entered without needing to qualify.
 Lex Luger was the first wrestler to qualify, as he defeated Bob Backlund in a match televised on the May 2 episode of Wrestling Challenge.
 Six days later, Razor Ramon was added to the tournament after he defeated Tito Santana on WWF Superstars.
 On May 9, "Hacksaw" Jim Duggan pinned Papa Shango on Wrestling Challenge to become the fourth entrant.
 The following night, Bam Bam Bigelow qualified by defeating Typhoon on a live episode of Monday Night Raw.
 On the May 15 episode of WWF Superstars, Tatanka faced Giant Gonzalez in a qualifying match.
 Gonzalez choked his opponent and was disqualified by referee Bill Alfonso - whom Gonzalez attacked after the match; as a result, Tatanka advanced to the next round of the tournament.
 Mr. Perfect and Doink the Clown wrestled three qualifying matches against each other, before a decisive winner could be found to advance in the tournament.
 They first faced each other on the May 1 episode of WWF Superstars, but the match was declared a draw when the time limit expired.
 Their next match took place on the May 16 episode of Wrestling Challenge and again resulted in time-limit draw.
 On the May 24 episode of Monday Night Raw, a third match between the two was ordered, this time with no time limit, and Perfect pinned Doink to advance to the seventh spot in the quarter-finals.
 In the final qualifying match, Mr. Hughes defeated Kamala on the May 23 episode of Wrestling Challenge.